-See "Enabling Highly Available Local File Systems" in "Oracle Solaris Cluster Data Services Planning and Administration Guide " for information about how to use the HAStoragePlus resource type.
+See "Enabling Highly Available Local File Systems" in Planning and Administering Data Services for Oracle Solaris Cluster 4.4 for information about how to use the HAStoragePlus resource type.

 You can also use the HAStoragePlus resource type to synchronize the startup of resources and device groups on which the resources depend.
-For more information, see "Resources, Resource Groups, and Resource Types" on page 72.
+For more information, see "Resources, Resource Groups, and Resource Types" on page 80.

-syncdir Mount Option
+syncdir Mount Option (UFS Only)